html5rocks/updates.html5rocks.com.new/_posts/2015-03-03-creating-semantic-sites-with-web-components-and-jsonld.md

 ---
 With the rising popularity of [web components](http://webcomponents.org/) and supporting libraries like [Polymer](https://www.polymer-project.org/), [custom elements](http://w3c.github.io/webcomponents/spec/custom/) become an attractive way to build UI features.
 The default encapsulation of custom elements makes them especially useful for creating independent widgets.

-While some of the widgets are self-contained, many of them rely on external data to present the content to the user - e.g. the current forecast for a weather widget or the address of a company for a map widget.
+While some of the widgets are self-contained, many of them rely on external data to present the content to the user - e.g., the current forecast for a weather widget or the address of a company for a map widget.

 In Polymer, custom elements are declarative, which means once they are imported into a project, it is very easy to include and configure them in HTML, e.g. by passing the data to populate the widget through an attribute.